econia-labs/econia/doc/doc-site/overview/markets.md

 1. An empty order book of type `<B, Q, E>` is initialized under the host's account
 2. A registry is updated with an entry mapping from `<B, Q, E>` to the address of the corresponding host

-The registry is an `AptosFramework::IterableTable::IterableTable` that can only be initialized under the Econia account, and the registry must be initialized before hosts can register markets.
+The registry is an `aptos_framework::IterableTable::IterableTable` that can only be initialized under the Econia account, and the registry must be initialized before hosts can register markets.
 A market can only be registered once, meaning that `<FOOAccount::FOOModule::FOO, BARAccount::BARModuleBAR, E0>`, for instance, can only ever be registered to one host, and markets can only be registered using scale exponents defined in [`Econia::Registry`](../../../src/move/econia/sources/Registry.move) (e.g. `E0` actually denotes `Econia::Registry::E0`)
 Notably, this does not prevent multiple markets from being initialized using the same trading symbol, because the Aptos VM treats `FOOAccount::FOOModule::FOO` and `ImposterAccount::ImposterModule::FOO` as different types, hence front-end applications are advised to exercise caution accordingly.